5 Ways We Can Make a Senior’s Home Safer

 Prioritize fire safety

 A home fire is reported every 86 seconds in America, with cooking being the main cause.
 Make sure you have a functioning, easily accessible fire extinguisher and that you know how to use it.
 Also be sure to have smoke detectors installed in each room and hallway in the house.
 Test each smoke detector regularly to be sure that it is working.
-Take the time to put a fire escape plan in place, and make sure all regular visitors are aware of it.
+Take the time to put together a fire prevention and fire safety guide and a fire escape plan in place, make sure all regular visitors are aware of it.
 When it comes to fire safety, these sorts of steps can save lives.

 Home safety for seniors: Even small adjustments go a long way